How to Fix Choppy Video Playback of 4K/HD on PC/Mac?

 A stronger processor and graphics card can improve your system performance to handle HD and 4K UHD video playback.
 However, upgrading computer’s hardware is not a budget-friendly option to most of you.
 If there is a way to make the video smaller or downscale 4K to 1080p without sacrificing too much quality, it would be better.

-Actually, a variety of tools out the market can help change the video size and among them WinX HD Video Converter Deluxe shines.
-It is an excellent 4K video converter with media compressing ability to help turn large-sized videos into small videos for smooth playback on any devices.
+Actually, a variety of tools in the market can help change the video file size and among them Winxvideo AI shines.
+It is an excellent 4K video converter with media compressing ability to help turn large-sized videos into small videos for smooth playback on any device.
 Simply add your video to it and choose the preferred output video frame rate, bit rate and resolution, and then it will do the rest job for you.

 Step 2.
-Once the "Output Profile" window appears, choose an output format.
-Here, we suggest you to choose "MP4 (h264+aac)" as the output format as MP4 is the most widely-supported format that won't come with choppy video playback in most of the time.
+Choose an output format from the "Target Format" section.
+Here, we suggest you to choose "MP4 (h264+aac)" as the output format as MP4 H.264 is the most widely-supported format that won't come with choppy video playback in most of the time.

 Step 3.
 To convert 4K to 1080p, simply click the "Settings" icon to adjust the video resolution and other video parameters like fps, bitrate, video codec, etc.

 Step 4.
-Click-on the "Browse" button to choose a destination folder.
+Click-on the "Browse" button to choose a destination folder to save the converted file.

 Step 5.
-Hit the "RUN" button to start compressing 4K video to smaller file size.
+Hit the "RUN" button to start compressing your 4K video to a smaller file size.

 Solution 5.
 Convert video to supported format and codec